-7. By what will the divided and warring kingdoms of the modern world ultimately be superseded?

-"And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed."
-Verse 44.

-8. How is the inauguration of the kingdom of God symbolized in Nebuchadnezzar's dream?

-"Forasmuch as thou saw that the stone was cut out of the mountain without hands, and that it brake in pieces the iron, the brass, the clay, the silver, and the gold; the great God hath made known to the king what shall come to pass hereafter."
-Verse 45.

-9. Where else is the expression "without hands" used, and what does it signify?
+- 7. By what will the divided and warring kingdoms of the modern world ultimately be superseded? - "And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed."
+Daniel 2: 44. - 8.
+How is the inauguration of the kingdom of God symbolized in Nebuchadnezzar's dream? - "Forasmuch as thou saw that the stone was cut out of the mountain without hands, and that it brake in pieces the iron, the brass, the clay, the silver, and the gold; the great God has made known to the king what shall come to pass hereafter."
+Daniel 2: 45. - 9.
+Where else is the expression "without hands" used, and what does it signify?

 Divine intervention.
-"The punishment of the iniquity of the daughter of My people is greater than the punishment of the sin of Sodom, that was overthrown as in a moment, and no hands stayed on her."
-Lamentations 4:6.
-"We know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens."
-2 Corinthians 5:1.
+"For the punishment of the ,iniquity of the daughter of My people is greater than the punishment of the sin of Sodom, that was overthrown as in a moment, and no hands stayed on her."
+Lamentations 4: 6.
+"For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens."
+2 Corinthians 5: 1.